Literate Haskell with Markdown

 div42 = div 42

-We need to install markdown-unlit that is a custom unlit program to extract Haskell code from Markdown files.
+We need to install markdown-unlit, a custom unlit program to extract Haskell code from Markdown files.
 Once installed, we can compile our program:

 $ ghc -pgmLmarkdown-unlit Main.lhs